acmihal/bel_pyramid/README.md

 The fastest known configuration is to use the ConstructiveTripleDiagonal and YStep strategies together with the **enum** finite domain encoding.
 Kissat can solve an N=5 pyramid with this configuration in about 30 seconds.

-Figure: Cake Slice Symmetry.
+![Cake Slice Symmetry](doc/cake_slices.png)
+Figure: "Cake Slice" symmetry.
 The blue and green slices can be swapped without changing any of the purple cubes.
-![Cake Slice Symmetry](doc/cake_slices.png)

 ## Proposed Benchmarks